astronomer/docs/learn/airflow-isolated-environments.md

 ## External Python operator

-The ExternalPython operator (`@task.external_python` decorator or ExternalPythonOperator) runs a Python function in an existing virtual Python environment, isolated from your Airflow environment.
+The ExternalPython operator, `@task.external_python` decorator or ExternalPythonOperator, runs a Python function in an existing virtual Python environment, isolated from your Airflow environment.
 To use the `@task.external_python` decorator or the ExternalPythonOperator, you need to create a separate Python environment to reference.
 You can use any Python binary created by any means.

 The easiest way to create a Python environment when using the Astro CLI is with the [Astronomer PYENV BuildKit](https://github.com/astronomer/astro-provider-venv).
 The BuildKit can be used by adding a comment on the first line of the Dockerfile as shown in the following example.
 Adding this comment enables you to create virtual environments with the `PYENV` keyword.